anika4anne/guess-the-jam/AUTO_DEPLOY_README.md

 ---

-**Need help?** Check the Actions tab in your GitHub repo for deployment status and any error messages.
+**Need help?** Check your Vercel dashboard for deployment status and any error messages.